Purification of Isaiah's Lips.

 Notes:Art historian Maria Kupfer, in an article in the Art Bulletin, March 1986, forms the theory that this part of the fresco cycle inside the church at Nohant-Vic represents the sixth chapter of Isaiah.
 The pertinent verses say, "6:6 Then one of the seraphs flew to me, holding a live coal that had been taken from the altar with a pair of tongs.6:7 The seraph touched my mouth with it and said: "Now that this has touched your lips, your guilt has departed and your sin is blotted out." "

-However, much of the decoration cycle in the small church includes images of the tetramorph (Ezekiel 1:10) and the wheel (Ezekiel 1:19; 10:9-14), key iconographic elements associated with Ezekiel.
-If the theme of Ezekiel rather than Isaiah is considered, then this fresco may actually be representing Ezekiel 2:8 - 3:3, in which God gives Ezekiel a "scroll" to eat.
+Another possibility is that, since much of the decoration cycle in the small church includes images of the tetramorph (Ezekiel 1:10) and the wheel (Ezekiel 1:19; 10:9-14), key iconographic elements associated with Ezekiel, then perhaps this image represents Ezekiel 1:9, in which God touches Ezekiel's mouth to put God's words into it.
 The eating of the scroll is the initiation of Ezekiel's call to be a prophet to Israel, a typological symbol for Christ's prophetic life.
+The fresco iconography also underscores the presaging of the Eucharist.
 This fresco is immediately before the scene of Christ's entry into Jerusalem, the first scene of the Passion Cycle on the walls that follow.

 Date:1135-1140